-Look and print out a map of each Disney World park and write down your top 3 preferred rides for each and check their proximity from each other.
+Look and print out a map of each Disney World park and write down your top 2 preferred rides for each person and check their proximity from each other.
 Decide if you want to pay extra for Genie Plus or go for individual Lightning Lane passes.
 This way you have a clear plan to make everyone happy and hopefully all go on a ride that was on your must do list.

 Our rookie mistake was this!
 It was not ideal to have to rush from one end of the park to the other, especially in the heat or a sudden downpour with young kids!

-If you don’t get all the Fast passes you want – don’t despair.
+If you don’t get all the Lightning Lane you want – don’t despair.
 Keep checking.
 People are continually updating, changing plans so you can keep checking every day before you go and once at the park.

 Don’t feel you need to plan everything.
 Weather may cause a ride to stop, or you meet a character along the way, or decide to eat at a different time, or simply get too tired or too hot!
 Go with the flow – you will have a magical time regardless if you bagged that fast pass or not.